-- "trade union" has the meaning assigned to it by the Trade Unions Act, Cap.
-361; - "Tribunal" means the Data Protection Tribunal established pursuant to section 90.
+"trade union" has the meaning assigned to it under section 2 of the Trade Unions Act;

+"Tribunal" means the Data Protection Tribunal established under section 88.

-Application of Act
+Application of Act.

-- 3.(1) This Act applies to - (a) the processing of personal data in the context of the activities of a data controller or a data processor established in Barbados; - (b) the processing of personal data of data subjects in Barbados by a data controller or a data processor not established in Barbados, where the processing activities are related to the offering of goods or services to data subjects in Barbados. - (2) For the purposes of subsection (1) "established in Barbados" means - (a) an individual who is ordinarily resident in Barbados; - (b) a body, association or other entity incorporated, organised, registered or otherwise formed under any enactment; or - (c) a person who does not fall within paragraph (a) or (b) but maintains in Barbados an office, branch or agency through which he carries on any activity related to the processing of personal data.
+3.-(1) This Act applies to-

+- (a) the processing of personal data in the context of the activities of a data controller or a data processor established in Belize; and - (b) the processing of personal data of data subjects in Belize by a data controller or a data processor not established in Belize, where the processing activities are related to the offering of goods or services to data subjects in Belize. - (2) For the purposes of sub-section (1) a data controller or data processor is established in Belize if that data controller or data processor is- - (a) an individual who is ordinarily resident in Belize; - (b) a body, association or other entity incorporated, organised, registered or otherwise formed under the laws of Belize; or - (c) a person who does not fall within paragraph (a) or (b) but maintains in Belize an office, branch or agency through which he carries on any activity related to the processing of personal data. - (3) Notwithstanding sub-sections (1) and (2), small businesses are exempted from the application of this Act except for a small business- - (a) providing health service;